dkordik/dash-listener/README.md

 A fair amount of this is going to be specific to my setup, but still might be useful as a forking point :)

-Note: Must be run with elevated privileges, because the mechanism for listening to presses is to sniff the network for ARP requests.
+Note: Must be run with elevated privileges, because the mechanism for listening to presses is to sniff the network for ARP requests. `sudo` is contained within the `npm start` task.

+Run with `npm start`.